PerfectlySoft/PerfectDocs/guide/logFiles.md

 [CRITICAL] [62f940aa-f204-43ed-9934-166896eda21c] [2016-11-16 15:18:02 GMT-05:00] test 2
 ```

-The returned eventid is marked `@discardableResult` therefore can be safely ignored if not required for re-use.
+The returned eventid is marked `@discardableResult` and therefore can be safely ignored if not required for re-use.

 ## Setting a custom Logfile location